saibatizoku/benita/README.md

 fn main() {
     // Create a sensor directly with the i2cdev path, and the integer value
-    // of the I2C address for our sensor.
-It must be mutable
+    // of the I2C address for our sensor. let ph_sensor = PhSensor::new("/dev/i2cdev-0", 100)?;
-    // to write to the I2C bus.
-    let mut ph_sensor = PhSensor::new("/dev/i2cdev-0", 100)?;

     // use the sensor to issue a command request and display the response. let response = ph_sensor.get_device_info()?;